Leonardo8133/JungleDev/README.md

 > Browse to the "/ArticlesApi" folder and run the command ` docker compose up `.

+> Access the API in the "http://127.0.0.1/" url while de container is running.

+### Notes.

 > The .env file is available in the repository to simplify the testing process.

+> You can pre-populate the database (next Topic), avoiding manual data insertion.